UAE Team Emirates in May: kings of the Marmolada

 More with the abandonment of João Almeida due to illness.
 Winning here is the best news we've had to finish the Giro.
 As I'm not a great climber, I wanted to attack from afar. and take advantage of the rest.
 When I saw myself alone, I thought of nothing else but to give it my all.without worrying about my legs, and that's because I had I suffered some ramps towards the end of the”.

-From Gaviria's shots to the post...
+Of Gaviria's shots to the post...

-And, as Covi himself recalled at the finish line of the Marmolada, the team was impatient to score its first Giro win..
+And, as Covi himself recalled at the finish line of the Marmolada.., the team was impatient to score its first Giro win..
 A stage that had been waiting three weeks from the start and that was achieved with the bell.

 It was not for lack of trying.